birneylab/FEHAT/README.md

 -w, --wells

 Restriction on the wells to read.
-It can be sequence o numbers, comma-separated, and/or a range of numbers hyphen-separated.
-Do not use spaces.
-E.g.: ``[1,3,4,10-20]``.
-If insering overlapping values, it will throw an error.
+They need to be dot-separated and with no spaces, like the loops argument.
+Works only in single machine mode (does not work on cluster).
+For example, ``-w WE00001.WE00002``

 -f, --fps